 While performing the duties of this job, the employee is frequently required to remain in a stationary position for long periods while operating a computer to create documents, conducting Internet research, sending and receiving e-mail and participating in meetings; communicate on a telephone and in person; read and write; apply logic and focus attention in the presence of distractions.
 Occasional requirements are to move about the office to access file cabinets, office equipment, etc.

-To apply, please email a cover letter and resume to firstname.lastname@example.org with the subject line: Communications Manager.
+To apply, please email a cover letter and resume, combined in one document, with the subject line: Chief Program Officer to: firstname.lastname@example.org.
 Applications will be reviewed on a rolling basis until the position is filled.
 All documents need to be Microsoft Word or PDF files (PDF files are preferred).